Delta Force: Exploring the Elite Combat Applications Group of the U.S. Military

 Squadrons A, B, C and D are all assault squadrons, designed with the purpose of direct action.
 A squadron typically has 75 members with ~25 per troop and 2-6 people per team.
 Squadrons include three troops: two direct action troops and one reconnaissance, infiltration and sniping troop.
 (Source) These squadrons will be the ones who participate in the vast majority of combat while in the field, with all other squadrons operating as support.

 Among the secondary squadrons is the E squadron, the aviation branch of Delta Force.
 Little is known about the E squadron, but it originated in the 1980s as a joint Army and CIA aviation unit known as SeaSpray.
-(Source) Seaspray’s exact operations are not fully known, but it operated for the CIA in South America for a number of years.
+(Source) Seaspray’s exact operations are not fully known, but it operated for the CIA in South America for several years.
 (Source)

 Other squads include a dedicated signal support squadron, a combat support squadron and an AFO squadron.
 (Source) These could operate alongside active assault squads.